 When a CCPC earns active business income, a certain percentage of net earnings will be taxed.
 The rate of taxation will depend on both the active and passive (investment) income of the CCPC.
-In Canada, the small business deduction federally and in most provinces applies to the first \$500,000 of active business income provided that passive income is less than \$50,000.
+In Canada, the small business deduction federally and in most provinces1 applies to the first \$500,000 of active business income provided that passive income is less than \$50,000.
 When passive income increases beyond \$150,000, the small business rate no longer applies (except for the provincial portion of corporate tax in Ontario and New Brunswick).
-The small business rate threshold, SBRT, can be calculated using Equation 1 where $I_p$ is the passive income earned by the corporation.
-When $I_p$ is <\$50,000 the SBRT is equal to \$500,000.
-Only when $I_p$ increases above \$50,000 does the SBRT begin to decrease at a rate of \$1 per every \$5 of active income above \$50,000.
-When $I_p$ is equal to \$150,000 the SBRT is equal to \$0, meaning that all income is taxed at the full general corporate rate (for all provinces except ON and NB).
+The small business rate threshold, SBRT, can be calculated using Equation 12 where I_p is the passive income earned by the corporation.
+When I_p is <\$50,000 the SBRT is equal to \$500,000.
+Only when I_p increases above \$50,000 does the SBRT begin to decrease at a rate of \$5 per every \$1 of passive income above \$50,000.
+When I_p is equal to \$150,000 the SBRT is equal to \$0, meaning that all income is taxed at the full general corporate rate (for all provinces except ON and NB).